…when I’m not busy eating my brother’s leftovers, I’m pretty good at thinking…sometimes.

 Peak Speed- 3.17 m/s

-Now, through data collection over the next few months/years I’ll have a much better understanding of how to address specific needs like “Dickie, I need to improve my shot speed” or “Dickie, I’m getting in on shots but don’t have the horsepower to finish.”
+Now, through data collection over the next few months/years I’ll have a much better understanding of how to address specific need.
+For instance, I’ll have the knowledge to design programs to deal with situations like “Dickie, I need to improve my shot speed” or “Dickie, I’m getting in on shots but don’t have the horsepower to finish.”

-Ultimately, my thought is that by testing wrestlers with the Tendo, I can start to better understand what components of their program are contributing to actual improvements in specific wrestling movements, and what they could probably go without.
+Ultimately, my thought is that by testing wrestlers with the Tendo, I will better understand what components of their program are contributing to actual improvements in specific wrestling situations.

-The first phase of the testing that I’ll be conducting is simply measuring the shot speed and force produced.
+The first phase of the testing that I’ll be conducting is simply measuring the shot speed and power.

 The goal of this first phase is to get a basic understanding of what fast and explosive wrestlers do better than slower ones.

 Can they sprint faster?
-If so, then I’ll have at least an initial direction on how to program to increase shot speed and force.
+If so, then I’ll have at least an initial direction on how to design programs to increase shot speed.

-Maybe, because the movements are so much different than a sprint or a jump, that there isn’t a direct correlation that initially stands out.
+Maybe, because the movements are so much different from a sprint or a jump, that there isn’t a direct correlation that will initially stand out.

-I’m really not sure what the first phase of testing will produce, but either way, I’m confident that as time and trials continue, I’ll be able to gain a much better understanding on how a training program should be structured to develop specific qualities for wrestlers.
+I’m really not sure what the first phase of testing will produce.
+Either way, I’m confident that as time and trials continue, I’ll be able to gain a much better understanding on how a training program should be structured to develop specific qualities for wrestlers.